DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 ### Key stage

 In this iteration, we added a question about key stage.
-We added this question because
+We added this question because key stages can create contrast within a trainee’s placement journey.

 We show different key stage options if the user has previously chosen the ‘Primary’ or ‘Secondary’ subject levels.